 Palestinian home destruction by the Israeli army has been shown again and again to be ineffective in deterring terrorism.
 Additionally, studies by the IDF have shown that collective punishment such as home demolition may actually encourage retaliatory terrorist attacks.

-4. The Plague of the Destruction of Olive Trees
+4. The Plague of the Humanitarian Crisis in Gaza